Anti-Raid/splashtail/data/docs/dev/rust_bot_modules_lockdown/README.md

 Quick Lockdown allows for quickly locking down a server given the following permission overwrite setup:

-- All critical roles must have View Channel, Send Messages, Send Messages In Threads.
-All other roles must not have View Channel, Send Messages, Send Messages In Threads
+- All critical roles must have View Channel and Send Messages.
+All other roles must not have View Channel and Send Messages

 Internally, ``qsl`` modifies only the critical roles to the locked down set of permissions.
 This requires much fewer API calls and is hence much faster than traditional lockdowns.